Throughout Psalm 107, which offers a retelling of the history of the people of Israel, the psalmist repeated two lines over and over:

 “Let them thank the LORD for his steadfast love, for his wonderful works to humankind.””

 The key term here is “steadfast love,” which in Hebrew is hesed.
 This is often translated as “mercy” in our English-language Bibles, in large part because the original Hebrew was first translated into the Greek word eleos in the Septuagint (the Greek-language scriptures used in Jesus’ time).
-For those readers interested in a much more thorough exploration, I suggest this link.
-That scholarly article seeks to understand the vast differences in meaning between translating hesed as “mercy” or “loyalty.”
+Scholars note there can be vast differences in meaning between translating hesed as “mercy” or “loyalty.”
 These are two quite different kinds of divine love.

-Rabbi Harold M. Kamsler, who lives in Israel, is quoted in the above-mentioned article in the context of Psalm 136 but his comments apply equally well to Psalm 107:
+Rabbi Harold M. Kamsler, who lives in Israel, speaks of hesed in the context of Psalm 136, but his comments apply equally well to Psalm 107:

 “These translations use HESED as a single, one-way rather than reciprocal relationship.
 HESED, however, describes a mutual relationship between man and between God.
 Translating it as `mercy,’ `compassion,’ or `love’ destroys the concept of mutuality.
 (For a complete discussion see, Nelson Glueck, Hesed in the Bible [Cincinnati: Hebrew Union College Press, 1967]).”